 This Paper is intended to provide transparency to stakeholders on how AEMO Services will exercise its functions under the EII Act and outlines:

-- The framework for delivering REZ network infrastructure projects and where network authorisation fits within this broader process (see section 2.1).
+• The framework for delivering REZ network infrastructure projects and where this fits within this broader process (see section 2.1).

 The intended approaches and processes set out in this paper provide a general framework under which AEMO Services will exercise its authorisation function.
 AEMO Services retains the discretion to apply flexibility to its approach and process to reflect the unique circumstances of each REZ to meet the objects of the EII Act and other requirements set out in the EII Act and Electricity Infrastructure Investment Regulation 2021 (the Regulations).